top of page

 6. If you would like to include info on your family, please add some details including if you have any pets!

-7. Is there anything else you would like to do in your career?
+7. Is there anything else you would like to do in your career? (or you could discuss what you would like to do in your retirement)

 8. Please add anything else that you would like to share so that the WAMDA membership gets to know a little about you.